-Units 1 and 2 Un it 3 and 4 exa Uni Per mool-assessed coursework and two end-of-year aminations. it 3 and 4 school-assessed coursework: 40 % formance examination: 35 % d-of-year examination: 25 %
+Units 1 and 2 Unit 3 and 4 Individual school decision on levels of achievement.
+School-assessed coursework and two end-of-year examinations.
+Unit 3 and 4 school-assessed coursework: 40 % Performance examination: 35 % End-of-year examination: 25 %